MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 This is necessary because the nature of the quantum Fourier transform outputs the qubits in reverse order, so the swaps allow for seamless integration of the subroutine into larger algorithms.

-Hence we have finished writing the qubit-level operations of the quantum Fourier transform into our Q# operation:
+Hence you have finished writing the qubit-level operations of the quantum Fourier transform into our Q# operation:

 <img src="./media/qft_full.PNG" alt="Three qubit quantum Fourier transform circuit diagram" width="600">

-However, we can't call it a day just yet.
-Our qubits were in state $\ket{0}$ when we allocated them, and much like in life, in Q# we should leave things the same way we found them (or better!).
+However, the qubits were in state $\ket{0}$ when we allocated them, and so you need to deallocate them in order to reset the initial state.

 ### Deallocate qubits

-We call [`DumpMachine()`](xref:Microsoft.Quantum.Diagnostics.DumpMachine) again to see the post-operation state, and finally apply [`ResetAll`](xref:Microsoft.Quantum.Intrinsic.ResetAll) to the qubit register to reset our qubits to $\ket{0}$ before completing the operation:
+Call [`DumpMachine()`](xref:Microsoft.Quantum.Diagnostics.DumpMachine) again to see the post-operation state, and finally apply [`ResetAll`](xref:Microsoft.Quantum.Intrinsic.ResetAll) to the qubit register to reset our qubits to $\ket{0}$ before completing the operation:

 ```qsharp
             Message("After:");